Peter Rowlands (Chair)

 Peter Rowlands has worked in underwater photography since the 1970s.
 In 1976 he formed Ocean Optics in London to import and distribute underwater photography equipment in the UK, building it into one of the largest and respected specialist retailers in the world.
 He also produced camera housings and services to the offshore oil industry.
 He is former British Underwater Photographer of the Year.

 During the 1980s he was Chairman of BSoUP and in 1983 published The Underwater Photographers Handbook, which guided many to success.
-In 1987 he published a printed magazine Underwater Photography, which he expanded 2 years later into Sport Diver, eventually becoming the PADI magazine that is published to this day.
+In 1987 he published a printed magazine Underwater Photography, which he expanded 2 years later into Sport Diver which is published to this day.
 His own photography and writing has been prolific and published widely, including in National Geographic Magazine.
 Peter is one of the few people to do shoot both still and moving pictures to the highest level.

 Dr Alexander Mustard has been taking underwater pictures for 30 years and has worked as a full time underwater photographer for the last decade.
 His photographs have attracted many awards including being category winners in both the Wildlife Photographer of the Year and British Wildlife Photography Awards.
 His most recent book, Reefs Revealed, was named the world’s best book of underwater photos at the World Festival of Underwater Photography, in France.
 In 2013, he was named European Wildlife Photographer of the Year as overall winner of the GDT contest.
 The first time an underwater photographer has won this prestigious award.
 He has acted as a judge at prestigious competitions all around the world, including in 2015 the Wildlife Photography of the Year and the CMAS World Championship of Underwater Photography.